tpapp/HiddenMarkovChains.jl/README.md

 [![codecov.io](http://codecov.io/github/tpapp/HiddenMarkovChains.jl/coverage.svg?branch=master)](http://codecov.io/github/tpapp/HiddenMarkovChains.jl?branch=master)

 This is a preliminary collection of functions I use for calculations that involve Hidden Markov Chains (HMC).
 It is mainly used for [indirect inference](http://www.econ.yale.edu/smith/palgrave7.pdf) for macroeconomic models, in which the state space is discretized.
-Exact calculation of path probabilities allows smooth functions of model parameters, obviating the need for [explicit smoothing](http://arxiv.org/abs/1507.06115) — of course discretization brings in another set of problems.
+Exact calculation of path probabilities allows smooth functions of model parameters, obviating the need for [explicit smoothing](http://arxiv.org/abs/1507.06115) (of course discretization brings in another set of problems).

 Recommended usage:
 ```julia